wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/configure-security/includes/3-entity-permissions.md

 Parent scope is designed to cover most complex scenarios where a portal user will require full access to the records but the access must be limited to a specific scope.
 For example, for users who have access to Cases (for example, *My Cases*), you would grant permissions to those users to access Notes that are related to the cases, but you would restrict access to the Notes for only the cases that the user already has access to.

-The **Parent Permission** record defines a permission and scope for an table (Cases, in this example).
+The **Parent Permission** record defines a permission and scope for a table (Cases, in this example).
 With that permission in place, a child permission is created that defines a relationship from another table (Notes, in this example) to the table that is defined in the parent relationship (Cases).

 > [!div class="mx-imgBorder"]
 > [![Screenshot of Parental scope of signed-in user role of portal.](../media/parental-scope.png)](../media/parental-scope.png#lightbox)